ludovic-m/training-terraform/README.md

 ## Exercice 3 : Variables and functions

-We will had a Network Interface in our subnet, and introduce the use of variables and built-in functions.
+We will add a Network Interface in our subnet, and introduce the use of variables and built-in functions.

 We will create a file named `variables.tf` where we will declare all the variables we're going to use, with a default value.
 Then we will create a file named `values.tfvars` which will contain the vales of our variables.